 Director

-Blayne Arthur is the state of Oklahoma’s Secretary of Agriculture.
-She acts as Governor Kevin Stitt’s chief advisor on policy development and implementation related to agriculture, food and forestry, and holds the titles of Oklahoma Commissioner of Agriculture and the President of the Oklahoma State Board of Agriculture.
+Secretary Arthur is the state of Oklahoma’s Secretary of Agriculture, acting as Governor Kevin Stitt’s chief advisor on policy development and implementation related to agriculture, food and forestry.
+She currently serves as the President of the National Association of State Departments of Agriculture, as well as the President of Food Export-Midwest.
 She previously served as executive director of the Oklahoma 4-H Foundation and is a former Deputy Commissioner of the Oklahoma Department of Agriculture, Food and Forestry.

 Director

 Recently retired after serving 45 years in facilities management and administrative services.
 Included among his previous career experience is his time as the Director of Administration for Continental Resources.
 Today, he provides accounting services to nonprofit organizations including churches and homeowner associations.
-Yeilding served previous terms on the board, and he has continued to serve on the Investment and Finance Committees.
+Yeilding served previous terms on the board, and he has continued to serve on the Investment and Audit & Risk Committees.